 For more information on the women’s divisions in the three branches of the Canadian Armed Forces during the Second World War, please refer to these blog posts:

 - 75th Anniversary of the Canadian Women’s Army Corps

 - 75th Anniversary of the Women’s Royal Canadian Naval Service

 - 75th Anniversary of the Royal Canadian Air Force Women’s Division

 Canadian women served in numerous capacities throughout the Second World War—well beyond what is represented in these photographs.
 Naming these women and identifying them within the archival record will build a more inclusive narrative and allow generations of servicewomen, their families and Canadians to recognize and highlight the extraordinary roles that they played during the Second World War.

 We invite you to use our Co-Lab tool to transcribe, tag, translate and describe digitized records in this challenge.
 You can also make contributions to any image through our Collection Search tool.

-Laura Brown is a Military Archivist in the Government Archives Division at Library and Archives Canada.
+Rebecca Murray is a Senior Reference Archivist in the Reference Services Division at Library and Archives Canada.